Sri Rama Pattabhishekam

-Sri Rama Pattabhishekam is a 1978 Indian Telugu-language Hindu mythological film directed and produced by N. T. Rama Rao under Ramakrishna Cine Studios banner.
+Sri Rama Pattabhishekam is a 1978 Indian Telugu-language Hindu mythological film directed and produced by N. T. Rama Rao under the Ramakrishna Cine Studios banner.
 Based on the Ramayana, the film stars Rama Rao, Sangeeta and Jamuna with music composed by Pendyala Nageswara Rao.

 Plot

 The film begins at Ayodhya, where its Emperor Dasharatha announces Rama's crowning ceremony.
 All the deities plead with Brahma to fulfill the meaning of Ramavatar.
 Hence, Saraswati speaks via Kaikeyi and sly maid Manthara, exaggerating her to seek Dasaratha, the two boons of the Devasura war.
 Dasaratha offers, and Kaikeya does so to announce Bharata as the Emperor and exile of Rama for 14 years.
 The heartbroken Dasaratha, constrained by his rigid devotion to his given word, accedes to Kaikeyi's demands.
 Rama also deliberately accepts his father's reluctant decree with absolute submission and calm self-control.
 Rama quits with Lakshmana & Sita, and devotee Guha crosses them, the river Ganga.
 After that, Dasaratha dies due to the agony when Bharata backs and flares up on his mother, affirming the actuality.
 Accordingly, it removes the illusion that occurred to her, and she realizes her mistake.
 Bharata rushes to retrieve Rama but denies obeying his father's words.
 So, Bharata obtains his sandals as a gesture of Rama and starts ruling Ayodhya.

 After 13 years, Rama, Sita & Lakshmana, with the blessings of Atri & Anasuya, arrive at Panchavati.
 Shurpanakha, sister of Ravana, entices the Rama when Lakshmana cuts off her nose & ears.
 Being conscious of it infuriated Ravana ploys to seize Sita with the aid of the Maricha, who turns into a golden deer.
 Entranced by its beauty, Sita pleads with Rama to capture it when he chases it, leaving Sita under Lakshmana's guard.
 Rama shoots an arrow at the deer, who mimics Rama before dying.
 Frightened, Sita forces Lakshmana to go, which he obeys but stipulates not to cross the chalk outline he drew.
 Ravana, in the guise of an ascetic, abducts Sita.
 Jatayu tries to arrest Ravana but loses his wings.
 Ramalakshmana learns about the fatality via him.
 Ongoing, they meet an ascetic Shabari, who directs them toward Kishkindha.
 So, they step in and befriend Anjineeya & Sugriva.
 Rama kills his malice brother Vaali and crowns him.
 Then, Vanara is under the hunt of Sita.
 Anjineeya crosses the sea and reaches Lanka, locking Sita in Ashoka Grove.
 Here, he bestows the ring and states that Rama will take revenge for her insult.
 Plus, he takes her golden hairband, who returns by setting fire to Lanka and warning Ravana.